chungus-crusader/mini-project/report.md

 		| Finns: 27583       | Rogers: 52          |
 		| Många: 26818       | There: 44           |

-- What is the bucket list size, max bucket size and zero bucket ratio for HashSet, and the total node count, max depth and leaf count for BstMap, after having added all the words in the two large word files?
-(Hence, eight different numbers.)

 - Bucket list size is the current number of buckets in the hashset.
 The max bucket size shows how many collisions the bucket with the most amount of collisions have, meaning how many elements the biggest bucket has.
 The zero bucket ratio is a function that shows the percentage of empty buckets there is in the hashset.
 It calculates the ratio using the formula:

 	```python
 		ratio = empty_buckets / len(self.buckets)
 	```

-- Explain how max bucket size and zero bucket ratio can be used to evaluate the quality of your hash function in HashSet.
-What are optimal/reasonable/poor values in both cases?
 - The lower the max bucket size was and the smaller the zero bucket ratio the better the quality of the hash function.
-I used them to test several combinations of algorithms to find out which specific one produces the highest quality hash function and with some lectures by Dr. Rob Edwards and several arguments about which prime number creates the most uniqueness on stack overflow, just through trial and error and testing I came up with the golden algorithm.
-A good max bucket size would be anything from 1 to 20 for our purpose is good along with a zero bucket ratio between 20 to 45%.
-However, there might be other limiting factors to why you would get a higher ratio even if your algorithm is good.
-One example would be if you have rehashed recently so the number of elements is much smaller than the number of buckets, so for obvious reasons the ratio would be quite high.
-Poor value would be a max bucket size above 100 and a percentage above 50%.
+I used them to test several combinations of algorithms to find out which specific one produces the highest quality hash function.
+- Looking at this one [lecture by Dr. Rob Edwards](https://www.youtube.com/watch?v=jtMwp0FqEcg&t=156s), just through trial and error and testing I came up with the golden algorithm.
+- A good max bucket size would be anything from 1 to 20 for our purpose is good along with a zero bucket ratio between 20 to 45%.
+	* However, there might be other limiting factors to why you would get a higher ratio even if your algorithm is good.
+One example would be if you have rehashed recently so the number of elements is much smaller than the number of buckets, so for obvious reasons the ratio would be quite high even though your hashfunction might be good.

-- Explain how max depth and leaf count can be used to evaluate the efficiency of the BstMap.
-What are optimal/reasonable/poor values in both cases?
+- A	poor value for the max bucket size would be anything above 100 and  for the empty bucket ratio, taking into account that the ``rehash()`` could have recently been used I would say a poort value would be anything above 50%.

+As for the Bst stuff:
 - The greater the depth, the less efficient/balanced the tree - More recursions would need to be executed to reach the deepest leaf.
 Following this logic, I would say that max depths of 24 (for Brian) and 46 (for News) are decent results - notice how, despite the list size increase from 13k to 15 million, the depth is less than two times the previous one.